Joseph Dabrowski (born 1964): Priesthood

 Joseph Dabrowski served as associate pastor at Our Lady of Częstochowa church until 1993, when he became chaplain of Cardinal Carter High School.
 He was made Pastor of St. Mary's Church, London, in 1991, a role he retained for eighteen years.

 St. Mary's Church, where Dabrowski served from 1998 to 2015.

 He served as adjunct spiritual director to St. Peter's Seminary from 2002 to 2003, and became North American superior of the Warsaw-based Congregation of Saint Michael the Archangel on June 19, 2013.
 Dabrowski is fluent in Polish, English, and Italian, and has studied Russian, Latin, and Spanish.

 Episcopacy

-On January 31, 2015, Dabrowski was appointed auxiliary bishop of the Diocese of London, Ontario by Pope Francis.
+On January 31, 2015, Dabrowski was appointed auxiliary bishop of the London in Ontario by Pope Francis.
 He was consecrated a bishop on April 14, 2015, by Bishop Ronald Fabbro.